vgonisanz/puppy_generator/README.md

 This is a concept art to generate pixel puppies automatically using Tensorflow.

+## Developing

+Invoke `make develop`, now you can execute any script.

 ## Datasets

 In order to train models, we have created a dataset called `cherry`.
 This dataset contain folders.